The Bankrate promise

 In March 2020, as concerns around the COVID-19 pandemic took hold and its impact on the economy was unknown, the VIX reached an all-time high of 82.69.
 This peak surpassed its previous high of 80.86, which was reached during the fall of 2008 as the global financial crisis was wreaking havoc on markets.
 For most of its existence, the VIX has generally sat somewhere between the levels of 10 and 30.

 How volatility is measured

 The VIX is attempting to measure future volatility over the next 30 days, but it doesn’t do so precisely.
 A VIX level of 25 doesn’t mean that volatility will average 25 percent over the next month or so.
-In fact, studies have shown that the VIX tends to overestimate volatility by an average of 4 or 5 percent.
+In fact, studies on the VIX have shown that it tends to overestimate volatility by an average of 4 or 5 percent.
 But the studies also show that there is some predictive value in the VIX.
 Here are some simple guidelines for what the VIX level is implying about future volatility: